awsdocs/aws-greengrass-developer-guide/doc_source/config-lambda.md

 # Configure the Lambda Function for AWS IoT Greengrass<a name="config-lambda"></a>

 You are now ready to configure your Lambda function for AWS IoT Greengrass\.

+In this step, you:
++ Use the AWS IoT console to add the Lambda function to your Greengrass group\.
++ Configure group\-specific settings for the Lambda function\.
-In this step, you also configure a subscription that allows the Lambda function to communicate with AWS IoT and configure local logging for the Greengrass group\.
++ Add a subscription to the group that allows the Lambda function to publish MQTT messages to AWS IoT\.
++ Configure local log settings for the group\.

 1. In the AWS IoT console, under **Greengrass**, choose **Groups**, and then choose the group that you created in [Module 2](module2.md)\.